 Is Jordan on your bucket list?

-This seven-day Jordan itinerary is based entirely on her personal journey - driven by a private guide, powered by a flexible route, and packed with highlights like the ancient city of Petra (a UNESCO World Heritage Site), the Roman Theatre in downtown Amman, and unforgettable moments like sipping tea with Bedouins beneath the stars.
+This seven-day Jordan itinerary is based entirely on her personal journey - driven by a private guide, powered by a flexible route, and packed with highlights like the ancient city of Petra (a UNESCO World Heritage Site), the Roman Theatre in downtown Amman, the well-preserved, ancient city of Jerash and unforgettable moments like sipping tea with locals in their Bedouin tent.

-Whether you're looking to explore Jordan in a single week or are planning a longer trip with added nights at a Dead Sea resort or a traditional Wadi Rum village, this article captures all the sights in one seamless and richly layered, one-week Jordan itinerary.
+Whether you're looking to explore Jordan in a single week or are planning a longer trip with added nights at a Dead Sea resort or a remote, Martian-style tent in the middle of the desert, this article captures all the sights in one seamless and richly layered, one-week Jordan itinerary.

 Susanne Muskita